 The Bank of England base rate is currently 0.75% (Feb 2019).
 A good Thurrock remortgage solicitor might even save you a few mortgage payments on your old rate.

-Our conveyancing solicitors are on the panel for all major lenders, so no matter whether you are switching to a 95% mortgage with Santander or to a two-year discount with the Dudley Building Society, we can help.
+Conveyancing solicitors on the panel for every major lender - so no matter whether you are switching to a 95% mortgage with Santander or to a two-year discount with the Dudley Building Society, we can help.